-a.
-Karnataka stands at 10th position without adjusting for inequality and 9th position after adjusted for Inequality among 19 major states in the Country during 2011.

-b.
-At the international level, Karnataka's position was at 120 while India was at 127.

-c.
-The loss due to inequality is highest in the education sector (43%) followed by health sector (30%) and income dimension (16%).
+- a.
+Karnataka stands at 10th position without adjusting for inequality and 9th position after adjusted for Inequality among 19 major states in the Country during 2011. - b.
+At the international level, Karnataka's position was at 120 while India was at 127. - c.
+The loss due to inequality is highest in the education sector (43%) followed by health sector (30%) and income dimension (16%). - d.
+All the above.